Everything You Need To Know About Laser Treatments for Rosy Skin

 • Prescription skincare and pain medication is likely, as is a complex aftercare routine of changing dressings and treating wounds.

-An understandable barrier to laser treatment for redness or any other skin rejuvenation, is cost.
-Skin redness laser treatment cost per session ranges from £250 - £600 and the number of sessions can be as many as 6-8.
-There’s also the additional cost of maintenance laser treatment sessions for any subsequent redness flare-ups as well as the often ‘hidden’ costs of numbing creams, pain medication and prescription skincare following each laser treatment.
+An understandable barrier to laser treatment for rosy skin or any other skin rejuvenation, is cost.
+Skin laser treatment cost per session ranges from £250 - £600 and the number of sessions can be as many as 6-8.
+There’s also the additional cost of maintenance laser treatment sessions for any subsequent rosy skin flare-ups as well as the often ‘hidden’ costs of numbing creams, pain medication and prescription skincare following each laser treatment.
 These ancillary costs can be hundreds of pounds on top of the treatment course.
 The LYMA Laser, on the other hand, costs a flat fee and can be used for many years daily.

-Your Questions About Skin Lasers To Treat Skin Redness
+Your Questions About Skin Lasers To Treat Rosy Skin

 No. A risk of clinical laser treatment is that it can cause post-treatment redness and inflammation but this is temporary.

-Should I use a photofacial laser for skin redness?
+Should I use a photofacial laser for rosy skin?

-Photofacial laser treatment is an effective treatment for broken veins and spider veins as well as burst capillaries, so it can be a good option for treatment of skin redness.
+Photofacial laser treatment is an effective treatment for broken veins and spider veins as well as burst capillaries, so it can be a good option for treatment of inflamed skin.

 Does IPL hurt?